Sportradar Group (NASDAQ:SRAD) Trading 6.6% Higher

 Wall Street Analyst Weigh In

-A number of large investors have recently modified their holdings of SRAD.
-Renaissance Capital LLC acquired a new position in Sportradar Group during the fourth quarter valued at approximately $246,000.
-Leverage Partners Absolute Return Fund SPC acquired a new position in shares of Sportradar Group during the 3rd quarter valued at $880,000.
-Cornerstone Investment Partners LLC acquired a new position in shares of Sportradar Group during the third quarter worth about $133,000.
-North Star Investment Management Corp. raised its holdings in shares of Sportradar Group by 100.0% during the 3rd quarter.
-North Star Investment Management Corp. now owns 5,000 shares of the company’s stock valued at $44,000 after buying an additional 2,500 shares during the period.
-Finally, State of Wyoming acquired a new position in Sportradar Group during the 4th quarter worth approximately $85,000.
-15.07% of the stock is currently owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+North Star Investment Management Corp. increased its holdings in shares of Sportradar Group by 100.0% in the 3rd quarter.
+North Star Investment Management Corp. now owns 5,000 shares of the company’s stock valued at $44,000 after acquiring an additional 2,500 shares during the period.
+New York State Common Retirement Fund purchased a new position in shares of Sportradar Group in the 4th quarter valued at approximately $57,000.
+Lazard Asset Management LLC acquired a new position in shares of Sportradar Group in the fourth quarter valued at approximately $64,000.
+Fortis Advisors LLC purchased a new stake in shares of Sportradar Group during the fourth quarter worth approximately $80,000.
+Finally, State of Wyoming acquired a new stake in shares of Sportradar Group during the fourth quarter worth $85,000.
+Hedge funds and other institutional investors own 15.07% of the company’s stock.

 About Sportradar Group